input-output-hk/essential-cardano-content/content/glossary/ouroboros-crypsinous.md

   - Consensus
   - Proof of stake
 url: ""
-image: ""
+image: null
-image_text: ""
+image_text: null
 ---

-**Ouroboros Crypsinous**: the Crypsinous version of **Ouroboros** aims to provide security against adaptive attacks and introduces secure encryption relying on Snarks.
+**Ouroboros Crypsinous**: the Crypsinous version of [Ouroboros](https://www.essentialcardano.io/glossary/ouroboros) aims to provide security against adaptive attacks and introduces secure encryption relying on Snarks.
 Crypsinous is currently not planned for deployment on Cardano.